What is the National Cardiac Registry?

 Information is managed according to policies and procedures covering privacy, data access, and governance.
 The NCR complies with State and Commonwealth Privacy Laws and the data collection has been approved by a Human Research Ethics Committee.
 There are multiple layers of security and protection of individual’s privacy.
 At the lowest level, NCR will not store personal patient identifiers; instead, there will be a code.
 The database itself will only be accessible by approved users linked with the State registries and the NCR.
 Access will be tightly controlled with user verification and multifactor authentication.
 Data will be stored in accordance with the Australian Commission on Quality & Safety in Health Care’s recommended security standards.

-How will the information from the registry be used?
+How is the information from the registry being used?

 The purpose of the NCR is to document outcome variance and opportunities for excellence in the quality of cardiac health care across Australia.
-A key way for this to be achieved is by producing reports.
-It is anticipated that the following reports will be produced in the NCR’s first year; an Annual Public Report and Inbuilt reports (real-time in the NCR platform).
+A key method to achieve this is by producing reports.
+The NCR publishes a comprehensive Annual Status Report which is publicly available.
+The NCR also provides reports to Participating State and Territory Registries for local benchmarking and quality improvement.
 Reports will contain aggregate (non-identifiable) data only.

 How is the NCR funded?

-How will data be submitted to the NCR?
+How is data be submitted to the NCR?

 Who owns the data submitted to the NCR?